rajatsingla/blaketidwell.github.io/source/articles/2015-08-16-keeping-your-app-from-flying-off-of-the-rails-with-bdd-part-1.html.md

 $ rm -rf test
 ```

-Next, modify the Rails spec helper to use both DatabaseCleaner and Capybara
+Next, modify the Rails spec helper to use both Database Cleaner and Capybara
 Webkit.
 The boilerplate for Database Cleaner shown below can be found in
 [the README for the repo](https://github.com/DatabaseCleaner/database_cleaner#rspec-with-capybara-example):